 “Those of us who survived were sent to Bifrons, a country house near Bridge, where we immediately started to train as a raiding party for attacks against the French coast.
 The idea was not pursued and we were sent to Bognor Regis.
 Soon after two-man sapper teams were sent to Bilting to construct operational bases.
 Sapper Swan and I were the second two-man team sent to Bilting.
 We supervised construction work on the Airship Hole, two in Kings Wood (one in a hen coop and another in a quarry) and one in a road-side rubbish dump.
 The labour force for the Airship Hole was made up of Black Watch soldiers.
 They were dressed to the nines and turned up with all of their kit.
 We did not follow the same route twice in a row to the Airship Hole.
 We used a tree trunk to cover the entrance shaft.
 The sappers were billeted in an empty bungalow in Bilting.
 There was another sapper, Jimmy Richards, who was based at Bilting for a longer period.
 Even though he was an enlisted man and not an officer he had his wife billeted in digs at Godmersham.
 He was well educated and came from Eastbourne.
 He worked for the Hong Kong and Shanghai Bank before the war.
 He might have received a commission in the Royal Artillery later in the war.
 After the war I heard he bought shares in the nearby mushroom farm."

 It was intended as a sanctuary for any local resistance men on the run, housing enough food, water and sleeping accommodation.
-Norman Field once stated it was capable of housing 120 people though he later redacted this.
+Norman Field once stated it was capable of housing 120 people though he later retracted this stating it was only large enough for 12.

 The Daily Telegraph picture shows an April 1974 Auxiliary Units reunion; Visit to the vertical entrance shaft to the Airship Hole.
 Norman Field in the hole.
 On the rim are (left to right) Andrew Croft, Alfred Chester-Beatty (Group 5), Jim White (Crundale), Arthur W Marchant (Group 4) and General Colin Gubbins.